Getting started

 $ setup_connections

-• Atos/Eviden (Qaptiva/QLM): For this provider, several connection methods exist.
+For this provider, several connection methods exist.
 For now, we only support the username/password method.
 You should have received you username and password by email.

-• AWS (Braket): For this provider, you will need more information.
-All of it can be found in your AWS console.
-In the console, go to IAM service.
+In the console, go to IAM.
 In the Users tab, click on your username.
 In the Security credential tab, you’ll find an Access keys section.
-In this section, you can create a new access key for MPQP.
-You should save this because you will not be able to recover it later.
-This will give you your key and your secret, but for the configuration, you also need a region (for example us-east-1).
-In short, one needs:
+In this section, you can create a new access key for MPQP/Braket (with “Local code” or “Third-party service” as usecase), or use an existing one.
+You should save the secret access key because you will not be able to recover it later.
+This will give you your key and your secret, but for the configuration, you also need to input a region (for example us-east-1).
+In short, when running setup_connections, it will execute the aws configure command that will ask you the following credentials:

 • AWS Access Key ID,

-• AWS Secret Access Key and
+• AWS Secret Access Key,

 • Default region name.

-• Azure (Azure): For this provider, you need to have an Azure account and create an Azure Quantum workspace.
+For this provider, you need to have an Azure account and create an Azure Quantum workspace.
 To create an Azure Quantum workspace, follow the steps on: Azure Quantum workspace.
 Once you have your Quantum workspace, you can go to the Overview section, where you will find your Resource ID and Location.

 You might encounter a pop-up requesting Azure authentication for each Azure job submission.
 This occurs because your security token is reset at the end of each session.
 In order to avoid this, you can use the Azure CLI.